Old Bailey date set for man charged over fatal Hayes crash

 He was denied bail and was remanded in custody until Monday (February 26) when he is due to appear at the Old Bailey.

-The victims, named by police as Harry Louis Rice, 17, George Toby Wilkinson, 16 and Josh Mcgunniess, 16, died following a collision with a black Audi A5 in Shepiston Lane at around 8.41pm on Friday.
+The victims, named by police as Harry Louis Rice, 17, George Toby Wilkinson, 16 and Josh McGuinness, 16, died following a collision with a black Audi A5 in Shepiston Lane at around 8.41pm on Friday.

 Mr Chudasama, 28, of Hayes, was charged on Sunday (January 29).